AMdEX is a good idea

 And that is the fundamental problem of our data economy.
 Until we create the infrastructure and (financial) incentives required for data owners to share their data with others, we will never unlock the full potential of the data economy.

-That’s why we invite you to join us in developing a digital data market, where data can be shared in a trusted and fair manner.
-That’s why we invite you to join AMDEX.
+We want to position the Netherlands at the forefront of A.I. by accelerating secure and trusted access to data.
+That’s why we invite you to join us in this movement, where data can be shared in a trusted and fair manner.

 'principles' for trusted data sharing

 Promote trusted and secure market opportunities with data sovereignty.